 Admissions and Readmissions for HF patients

-The number of patients with a first diagnosis of HF as the reason for admission who were discharged alive by year of admission ranged from 7760 to 5375 patients per year and decreased by approximately 150 cases per year throughout the period of observation (Table 1, Figure 1, p<0.001).
+The number of patients with a first diagnosis of HF as the reason for admission who were discharged alive by year of admission ranged from 7760 to 5375 patients per year and decreased on average by 156 cases per year (SD = 24, p-value < 0.001) throughout the period of observation (Table 1, Figure 1).
 Demographics, hospital characteristics and type of health insurance are shown in Table 2.
 Approximately three quarters of the patients (73.7%) were Caucasian, 15.8% were black, and 8.3% defined themselves as Hispanic.
-Most of study participants were Medicare/Medicaid beneficiaries (64.2%) of the total whereas 28.4% participants used commercial insurance.
-About half of the study patients were admitted to teaching hospitals and half to non-teaching hospitals (48.1% vs 48.3% respectively).
-Forty-four percent of the patients were admitted to hospitals with PCI facility and 17.7% were admitted to hospitals located to inner city, 24.2% hospitals in urban area, 42% in suburb locations, and 12.5% in hospital in rural areas (Table.2).
+Most of study participants were Medicare/Medicaid beneficiaries (64.2%), and 28.4% of participants used commercial insurance.
+About half of the study patients were admitted to teaching hospitals (48.1%).
+41.1% of the patients were admitted to hospitals with PCI facility.
+17.7% of the patients were admitted to hospitals located to inner city, 24.2% to hospitals in urban area, 42% in suburb locations, and 12.5% to hospital in rural areas (Table.2).

-Readmissions for any-cause and for HF at 30-day, 90-day, 180-day and 1-year follow-up are presented in Table 3a.
+All-cause and for HF readmissions before 30, 90, 180 days or 1 year are presented in Table 3a.
 Approximately 18% of the patients were admitted for any-cause at 30-days and more than 50% at one year (Table 3a).
 Approximately 6.3% of the patients were readmitted for HF at 30-days and approximately 20% at one year (Table 3b).
 The unadjusted 30-day all-cause readmission rate increased from 15.98% in the year 2000 to 20.29% in 2014 (Table 3b).
 During the period of observation all-cause and CV mortality remained relatively stable, approximately 19% and 8%, respectively (Tables 3c and 3d).

 Logistic regression identified the following associations with readmission for any-cause, readmission for HF, all-cause mortality and CV mortality among patients with HF (tables 4a-4d).